 - Mic needs to be set up in a very quiet space because it’s very sensitive

-The first in the world of USB microphone with both 24-bit/192 kHz digital recording resolution and analog XLR output, Blue 1967 Yeti Pro USB Condenser Microphone can be the ultimate sound solution for all your needs.
+The first in the world of USB microphones with both 24-bit/192 kHz digital recording resolution and analog XLR output, Blue 1967 Yeti Pro USB Condenser Microphone can be the ultimate sound solution for all your needs.

-With its built-in headphone amplifier, you can have zero-latency recording and direct control over the mic’s gain, pattern selection, volume and mute.
+With its built-in headphone amplifier, you can have zero-latency recording and direct control over the mic’s gain, pattern selection, volume, and mute.
 This condenser mic gives you sound quality and clarity that is four times better than CDs.
 Great for home and studio recordings.

 - Easy to use and to make adjustments

 - Produce great sound and well-built

 - Not capable of simultaneous analog and digital process